 Spotlight on energy and carbon reporting

 In 2016, the UK Government announced that the Carbon Reduction Commitment (CRC) scheme would close at the end of the current phase, March 2019.
 The scheme was a challenge at times for a large percentage of the c.
 5,000 businesses obligated to take part, hence the name of the new provisions perhaps – the Streamlined Energy and Carbon Reporting (SECR) regulations.
-These will go some way to reduce the burden of the current suite of reporting requirements while further incentivising energy efficiency and reducing carbon emissions.
+These will go some way towards reducing the burden of the current suite of reporting requirements while further incentivising energy efficiency and reducing carbon emissions.

-- The draft SECR regulations are currently before Parliament and once final approval has been granted, organisations will need to disclose greater breadth and depth regarding their energy usage and carbon disclosure.
+- The draft SECR regulations are currently before Parliament and, once final approval has been granted, organisations will need to disclose greater breadth and depth regarding their energy usage and carbon disclosure.

 - The draft SECR requirements will have effect in respect of a qualifying organisation’s financial year which ends on or after 1 April 2019 and will help the UK Government to meet its goal ‘to enable businesses and industry to improve energy efficiency by at least 20 per cent by 2030’.

-- The amended scope will capture a much greater number of UK organisations, including large organisations and Limited Liability Partnerships (LLPs), not listed on the London Stock Exchange, increasing the total number of UK organisations included in the expanded scope from c.
+- The amended scope will capture a much greater number of UK organisations, including large organisations and Limited Liability Partnerships (LLPs) not listed on the London Stock Exchange, increasing the total number of UK organisations included in the expanded scope from c.
 1,000 to c.
 12,000.

 Whom will the SECR regulations impact?